Frequently Asked Questions

 SPT is available to male and female clients of all sexual orientations, with Surrogate Partners of either gender.
 Some clients, particularly with histories of trauma, may choose to work with a same-sex surrogate who acts as a role model rather than intimate partner.

-I work primarily with straight men, though I am open to seeing women, LGBTQ, intersex, and all genders & sexualities, ages 18-80.
+I work primarily with straight men, though I am open to female clients, LGBTQ, intersex, and all genders & sexualities.

 What does it cost?

 Where are you located?

-My cozy, comfortable studio located in central Austin.
+I have a cozy, comfortable studio in central Austin.

 What is the benefit of IPSA training?